Opinion: Senator endorses Lipani for Hillsborough mayor - centraljersey.com

 I am writing today to endorse Mayor Shawn Lipani for reelection to the Hillsborough Township Committee.

-Mayor Lipani’s dedication to Hillsborough over the past three years, along with his Republican colleagues, continue to the present, including guiding Hillsborough through the post-COVID pandemic.
+Mayor Lipani’s dedication to Hillsborough over the past three years along with his Republican colleagues continue to the present.
+Guiding Hillsborough through the post-COVID pandemic.

-The history of responsible government and proven leadership exemplified by Mayor Lipani post Tropical Storm Ida re-enforces my point.
+The history of responsible government and proven leadership exemplified by Mayor Lipani’s post-Tropical Storm Ida reenforces my point.

 I urge Hillsborough to vote for Mayor Lipani and Steve Cohen for Hillsborough Township Committee.